Fast Company’s creative directors describe how we got that FC look over 25 years

 - Magazines are conversations.
 We should be the first word in the conversation, not the last.

 - Magazines are packages.
-Look for ways to bundle, combine and produce a package of ideas and practices—what if a magazine was delivered to your home as “ideas in a box”?
+Look for ways to bundle, combine, and produce a package of ideas and practices—what if a magazine was delivered to your home as “ideas in a box”?
 What would be in the box?

 - People before they’re famous, ideas before they’re safe.